Bitcoin Halving: What It Is and Why It Matters

 Why Care About the Next Halving?

-Buying Bitcoin can be a valid part of a crypto strategy.
+Buying or trading Bitcoin can be a valid part of a crypto strategy.
 But, as with all strategies, turning it into action requires regularly monitoring changing circumstances.
 For example, halving events have a high likelihood of driving significant change.

 With a deeper understanding of what they are, you’ll be in a better position to decide how you’ll want to plan for them.